-- the usual solution would be to do proper synchronization and ensure that only one client at a time write its request to the FIFO - luckily, the UNIX kernel offers a cleaner solution
+• the usual solution would be to do proper synchronization and ensure that only one client at a time write its request to the FIFO

 Client-server FIFOs - atomic write

 Even with such a simple architecture, we need to worry about race conditions.
 For all requests of size greater than 1 byte, we need to worry about interleaving issues, since the FIFO is shared among the server and all its clients.